 Spirituals & Songs of the Civil Rights Movement Know No Season

-In January, we celebrate the birthday and the life of Martin Luther King, Jr. In February, we focus on Black History Month.
+In January, we celebrate the birthday and the life of Martin Luther King, Jr. In February, we celebrate Black History Month.
 But, spirituals and songs of the civil rights movement truly know no season.
 These songs can and should be used all year long.
 Black history music lessons that multi-task are always in season.

 What are your favorite spirituals to use in the elementary music classroom?
 Leave a comment below.